 1 Tbs. coarse sea salt

-In the large mixing bowl of a stand mixer, stir together the remaining wet ingredients (honey, yogurt, apple cider vinegar, oil and egg or flax seed and water mixture).
-Gradually add the dry ingredients in with the wet by pouring slowly into the wet bowl while mixing with the paddle attachment.
-Once incorporated, add the yeast granules and sugar, and beat well – at least 2-3 more minutes.
+In the large mixing bowl of a stand mixer, stir together the wet ingredients (honey, beer/ale, apple cider vinegar, oil and egg or flax seed and water mixture).
+Gradually add the dry ingredients by pouring slowly into the wet bowl while mixing with the paddle attachment.
+Once incorporated, add the yeast granules and beat well for 2 more minutes.

-Smooth the top, sprinkle with any toppings, then cover with a damp towel or a sheet of wax paper sprayed with cooking oil.
-Sit the covered dough for at least 30 minutes in a warm place like an oven warming drawer or an oven preheated to 200° F then turned off.
+Smooth the top, sprinkle with any toppings, then cover with a damp towel or a sheet of parchment sprayed with cooking oil.
+Allow the covered dough to rise for at least 30 minutes (one hour is preferable) in a warm place like an oven warming drawer or an oven preheated to 200° F then turned off.

 Prepare muffin tins or popover trays by oiling.
 Scoop equal amounts into each tray and smooth the tops.
 Sprinkle desired toppings.
 Cover and rise as directed above.
 Bake at 350° F convection or 375° F static for 12-15 minutes, or until set.